rojarani-26/Pizza-Sales-Analysis/README.md

 ---

 ## 🔍 Key Insights

-1. The pizza business generated **$817,860.05 in total revenue** from 21,350 orders.
+1. The business generated **$817,860.05** in total revenue from **21,350** orders, indicating strong overall sales performance.
-2. A total of **49,574 pizzas were sold**, showing strong customer demand.
+2. A total of **49,574** pizzas were sold, showing high customer demand for pizza products.
-3. The **average order value is $38.31**, indicating customers often purchase multiple pizzas per order.
-4. Order values range from **$9.75 to $83**, showing variation in customer spending behavior.
-5. The **Classic pizza category generates the highest revenue** among all categories.
+3. **Classic pizzas** generated the highest revenue, making them the most profitable category.
-6. **Large pizzas are the most popular size**, with the highest quantity sold.
+4. **Large pizzas** are the most popular size, with the highest quantity sold among all sizes.
-7. **The Thai Chicken Pizza generates the highest revenue** among all pizzas.
-8. **July recorded the highest number of orders**, indicating peak demand during that month.
-9. Pizzas such as **Classic Deluxe, Barbecue Chicken, Hawaiian, Pepperoni, and Thai Chicken** are the most frequently ordered.
-10. Several pizzas generate **revenue higher than the average pizza revenue**, contributing significantly to overall sales.
+5. The **Thai Chicken Pizza and Barbecue Chicken Pizza** are among the top revenue-generating pizzas.

 ---

 ## 💡 Recommendations
 1. Promote **top-performing pizzas** such as Thai Chicken and Barbecue Chicken pizzas.
 2. Offer **combo deals or discounts on large pizzas**, since they are the most popular size.
 3. Introduce **seasonal promotions during low-demand months** to increase sales.
-4. Expand menu options within the **Classic pizza category**.
-5. Increase **average order value through bundle deals or family combos**.
+4. Increase **average order value through bundle deals or family combos**.
-6. Maintain proper inventory for **ingredients used in top-selling pizzas**.
+5. Maintain proper inventory for **ingredients used in top-selling pizzas**.
-7. Use sales data insights to create **targeted marketing strategies**.
-8. Introduce **limited-time menu items** to attract repeat customers.
+6. Introduce **limited-time menu items** to attract repeat customers.
-9. Optimize pricing strategies based on **customer purchasing behavior**.
+7. Optimize pricing strategies based on **customer purchasing behavior**.
-10. Continuously analyze sales data for **data-driven decision making**.
+8. Continuously analyze sales data for **data-driven decision making**.

 ---